daverted/oo-docker-agent/README.md

 ## Build Arguments

-*Currently build arguments passed to the `Dockerfile` are removed in favor of their environment variable equivalent which should be provided at Docker `run` time.*
+*Currently build arguments passed to the `Dockerfile` are removed in favor of their environment variable equivalents which should be provided when executing `docker run`.*

 | build-arg | default value | environment variable | note |
 | --- | --- | --- | --- |